Stevengu999/payment_processor_documentation/source/includes/_account.md

 ### Base URL

-The base route related to all project actions is `https://ethereum-processor.herokuapp.com/accounts`.
+The base route related to all account actions is `https://ethereum-processor.herokuapp.com/accounts`.

 ### Fields